 While exercising on an empty stomach can help to jump-start your metabolism, continuously skimping on meals can actually sabotage progress.

-As long as you eat a healthy meal that allows you to feel satisfied and not stuffed, there is no need to wait any set period of time before weight training.
+As long as you eat a healthy meal that allows you to feel satisfied and not stuffed, there is no need to wait any set period of time to eat before weight training.

-While doing the correct strength training exercise routine will help to get your body in shape quickly, consuming the right foods in intervals throughout the day will keep your body in top-tip shape.
+While doing the correct strength training exercise routine will help to get your body in shape quickly, consuming the right foods at intervals throughout the day will keep your body in top-tip shape.

 Wait Time Between Weight Training and Meals